Kilobyte4621/scripts/README.md

  scripts for linux desktops and servers

 # install.sh
 This is a post-installation script that optimizes Fedora Server installations.
-What it does?
+What does it do?

 - Changes laptop lid closing behaviour, so that the symtem does not stop or hibernate once the laptop screen lid is closed, in case your bare metal machine is a laptop.
 - Optimizes DNF to increase the number o max paralel downloads to 20, use fastest mirror, use delta rpm (for faster transactions), and changes the default type of answering dnf to yes.